Micah Knorr

-Micah J. Knorr (born January 9, 1975) is an American former professional football punter.
+Micah J. Knorr (born January 9, 1975) is an American former professional football player who was a punter in the National Football League (NFL).
 He was signed as an undrafted free agent by the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Utah State Aggies.

 Early life

 Knorr attended Orange High School in Orange, California, and was a two-time All-CIF selection.
 He finished his high school career with 81 points, and as a senior, averaged 42 yards per punt.
-He moved on to play for Utah State where he was a four-year starter at placekicker.
+He played college football at Utah State University, where he was a four-year starter at placekicker.

 As a junior, he earned All-Big West honors after making 12-of-19 field goals (tying for the league lead).
 The next year, he received second-team All-Big West honors after making 12-of-21 field goals and 36-of-47 extra points.
 He finished his collegiate career with a school record of 39 field goals made.